Which European Airlines Allow Dogs in the Cabin in 2023?

 If flying with the French flag-carrier Air France, pets are permitted in the cabin, as well as in the hold or via freight, on most flights.

-The relevant fee varies between €40 for domestic flights within metropolitan France up to €125 for long haul flights.
+The fees for pets to fly in the cabin have increased in recent years.
+The pet fee varies from €70 for domestic flights within metropolitan France up to €200 for long haul flights.
 It’s possible to add the “Pet in Cabin Option” on the My Bookings section of their website.

 Fly to Paris with your dog